What is the sports premium funding?

 All schools will have to spend the sports funding on improving their provision for PE and sport, however there is a freedom to choose how they do this.
 At Airedale Infants school we recognise the great importance of improving the physical fitness and overall physical abilities of all our children from a very young age.
 Providing children with highly engaging PE lessons and an opportunity to attend specific sports clubs after school is of great importance.

 Funding for schools will be calculated by members of primary aged pupils (5 – 11 Years) at the annual school census January.

-In each year, all schools with 17 or more primary aged pupils will receive a lump sum of £8,000, plus a premium of £5 per pupil, with the exception of reception age pupils.
+From 2017-18, all schools with 17 or more primary aged pupils will receive a lump sum of £16,000, plus a premium of £10 per pupil, with the exception of reception age pupils.

 Schools will be held to account for how they spend their sport funding, Ofsted will strengthen its coverage of sport and PE within the Inspectors Handbook and supporting guidance, so that schools and inspectors know how sport and PE will be assessed in future as part of the schools overall provision offered.
 Schools will be required to include details about their sporting provision on their school website.

 We plan to make our improvements sustainable by continuing with our CPD support from First Steps Sports.
 The aim of this is to further develop staff knowledge and confidence when teaching PE and also to begin to work with teaching assistants and offer the CPD for teaching PE.
 The sessions will run throughout the day which means each class gets 1 hour quality PE teaching from a coaching team.
 First Steps run lunchtime club and the aim of this is to upskill our Lunchtime Supervisors when delivering games at lunchtime.

 Our overall aim is to continue to improve the physical fitness of all children in our school.